Aggressive Athletic Rehab for Achilles Tendon

 50% weight-bearing in a boot with a heel lift is allowed at week 3-4

-Increased weight-bearing is permitted. he exercises continue as above, and the brace is still worn day and night.
+Increased weight-bearing is permitted.
+The exercises continue as above.
+The boot or brace is still worn day and night.
+A large heel lift to ensure the ankle stays point downward continues to be used.

 75% weight-bearing in a boot with a heel lift is allowed at week 4-5